litepress/litepress.cn/wp-content/plugins/capability-manager-enhanced/readme.txt

 Fixed : Non-administrators with user editing capabilities could add new Administrators

 == Changelog ==

+= 2.2 - 26 Aug 2021 =
+  * Feature : Retain last role selection for Capabilities, Editor Features screens
+  * Perf : Sync role to all sites - Operation timed out on networks with ~100 sites
+  * Fixed : Some security scans flagged an unused file in external library "chosen".
+That file (and other developer documentation files) has been removed

 = 2.1 - 24 Jun 2021 =
   * Feature : Editor Features restriction (new screen to block editor elements per-role)